SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rainbow said, "wow, you make them fast."

-Pinkie replied, "Thank you, these are made from pancake mix, which is a lot faster than homemade."
+"Thank you, these are made from pancake mix, which is a lot faster than homemade."

 Pinkie started making her own pancakes.